 9. Sprinkle some confectioner’s sugar over the icing and spread it around so the top is not wet.

 10. Use a Star Cookie Cutter (normally a star with 6 points) to make the cookie shapes and put them on the lined cookie sheets.

 11. Roll out leftover dough and repeat the process.

 I used a star cookie cutter that is 2 1/2" and the recipe yielded 32 cookies.

 This article was posted on Wednesday, December 23rd, 2015 at 11:53 pm and is filed under Alsace, Alsatian, Austria, Bredele, Christmas, Christmas Cookies, Christmas Recipes, Cookies, Countries & Cultures, Desserts, France, German, Germany, Holiday Recipes, Holidays Around the World, Languages, Recipe for Zimtsterne, Recipes for Yom Kippur, Recipes of the World, Switzerland, Yom Kippur.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.